B13rg/B13rg.github.io/_drafts/soviet-industrial-translocation.md

 This "accounting of migration" during the collectivization initiative meant that much of the systems and "mentality" required to undergo such a change were already ingrained in the cultural psyche of the soviet people.

+> Determine how migrations from collectivization impacted the population's ability to migrate factories during WWII

 #### Populations related to the Factories

 the people moved along with the factories roughly fit into three groups: